-During my guitar learning process I have spent four years attending the Malta School of Music, the biggest music school in my country at the time.
+During my guitar learning process, I spent four years attending the Malta School of Music, the largest music school in my country at the time.

-It was free, the teachers were good and I’ve learned a lot during those four years.
+It was free, the teachers were good and I learned a lot during those four years.

-But the biggest benefit I got from attending that school was that I was surrounded by music students and teachers all the time.
+But the greatest benefit I got from attending that school was that I was surrounded by music students and teachers all the time.

 Another benefit was that I learned a lot from other students, especially those who played a different instrument than mine.